(1) In anticipation of or during any emergency defined in subsection (5), the board of directors of a corporation may:

 (b) May not be used to impose liability on a corporate director, officer, employee, or agent.

-(4) An officer, director, or employee acting in accordance with any emergency bylaws is only liable for willful misconduct.
+(4) No officer, director, or employee acting in accordance with any emergency bylaws shall be liable except for willful misconduct.

 (5) An emergency exists for purposes of this section if a quorum of the corporation’s directors cannot readily be assembled because of some catastrophic event.